BCV-Uniandes/Cardium/README.md

   - `delfos_clinical_data_wnm_translated_final_cleaned.json` – raw data for tabular encoder training.
   - `delfos_clinical_data_woe_wnm_standarized_f_normalized.json` – preprocessed data used for the multimodal model.

-All image and tabular data files can be accessed through the following [download link](#), **exclusively for academic and research purposes**.
-Access is subject to verification.
+All image and tabular data files are available through the following [**access request form**](https://docs.google.com/forms/d/e/1FAIpQLSeW3EKB54HnfSVmyOf8yD9swB7DUiaEr0_pSMl6z_zTwdJR-Q/viewform?usp=header), which is used to **verify institutional or educational affiliation** prior to granting download permissions.
+Once the request is approved, you will receive the download link to the dataset.
+The dataset is distributed **exclusively for academic and research purposes**.

 > **Note:** After downloading, the image data will be provided as a `.tar.gz` file.
 Please extract it inside the `data/` directory, maintaining the folder structure shown below.
 Ensure tabular data JSONs are also downloaded inside this directory.
 >
 > Example (Linux/macOS):
 > ```bash
 >   tar -xvzf cardium_images.tar.gz -C data/
 > ```

 Upon download, the dataset will follow this structure: